CSS-Tricks/serverless/src/content/data/supabase.md

 logo: "supabase.svg"
 ---

+Open Source SQL Database – without the hassle.
 The Open Source Firebase Alternative.

 Create a backend in less than 2 minutes.
 Start your project with a Postgres Database, Authentication, instant APIs, Realtime subscriptions and Storage.

+Every Supabase project is a dedicated PostgreSQL database.
+PostgreSQL is one of the worlds most scalable databases.